mikemintz/deme/deme_django/docs/architecture.rst

   This item type defines one field, an ``agent`` pointer that points to the agent that is holds this authentication method.

-* **OpenidAuthenticationMethod:** This is an AuthenticationMethod that allows a user to log on with an OpenID.
+* **OpenidAccount:** This is an AuthenticationMethod that allows a user to log on with an OpenID.
 The openid url must be unique across the entire Deme installation.
 It defines only one new field, ``openid_url``, which is all that we need to represent the identity.

-* **WebauthAuthenticationMethod:** This is an AuthenticationMethod that allows a user to log on with Stanford's WebAuth system.
+* **WebauthAccount:** This is an AuthenticationMethod that allows a user to log on with Stanford's WebAuth system.
 The username must be unique across the entire Deme installation.

-* **PasswordAuthenticationMethod:** This is an AuthenticationMethod that allows a user to log on with a username and a password.
+* **DemeAccount:** This is an AuthenticationMethod that allows a user to log on with a username and a password.
 The username must be unique across the entire Deme installation.
 The password field is formatted the same as in the User model of the Django admin app (algo$salt$hash), and is thus not stored in plain text.

   This item type defines four fields: ``username``, ``password``, ``password_question``, and ``password_answer`` (the last two can be used to reset the password and send it to the Agent via one of its ContactMethods).